310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Midori worried0 %}
 Um, uhhhh, <em>how</em>, exactly…?
-Everything’s happening so fast that I'm having a little trouble keeping up…
+Everything’s happening so fast that I’m having a little trouble keeping up…

-Isn't this basically a crime?
+Isn’t this basically a crime?
 Are we sure everything’s okay?
 S-Should we call the police or something…?
 {% endbubble %}

 {% bubble Shinobu %}